 Policies are commonly available from both high street conveyancers and online conveyancing networks.
 The latter tend to provide a more inclusive package with rates that are more competitive rather than offering less products at a premium fee.
 It is important to understand what the policy covers you for and most importantly what it doesn’t.

-With one in three sales falling through, having the correct protection in place is essential to give you peace of mind.
-Choose wisely and you can get financial protection from a house sale falling through.
-Take a look at the Home Legal Direct’s Home Buyers Protection Insurance for more information.
+With one in three purchase transactions falling through, having the correct protection in place is essential to give you peace of mind.
+Choose wisely and you can get financial protection from a house purchase falling through.
+Take a look at Home Legal Direct’s Premium Home Buyers Protection Insurance for more information.